aws-solutions-library-samples/guidance-for-medialake-on-aws/README.md

 ## Deployment Steps

-You can deploy MediaLake using either the CloudFormation template (recommended) or AWS CDK.
+You can deploy media lake using either the CloudFormation template (recommended) or AWS CDK.

 ### 1. **Clone the repository**